javiereguiluz/easybook/doc/01-publishing-your-first-book.md

  Publishing 'web' edition of 'easybook documentation' book...

- [ OK ]  You can access the book in the following directory:
+ You can access the book in:
  <installation-dir>/doc/easybook-doc-en/Output/web

  The publishing process took 0.5 seconds